backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 * 'studytime' and 'sex'

-These correlations are seem reasonable, but the inverse correlation between the sex of a student and their average time spent studying is worth noting.
+These correlations are seem reasonable, but the inverse correlation between the sex of a student and their average time spent studying is interesting.
 I'll openly admit that I'm not too surprised that we fall short to our female counterparts in this area, but what's intersting is that..

 ```python